Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 ## Outcomes and Conclusions of this Study

-We preprocessed our training images using ImageDataGenerator and performed a validation split where 20% of our images test the model; 80% of images train our model.
+We preprocessed our training images using ImageDataGenerator and performed a validation split where 20% of our images test the model and 80% of images train our model.
 We also augment our images by horizontal flips, vertical flips, shifts in ranges, and rotations.

 After our images are preprocessed, we then create a CNN by first applying transfer learning, importing the EfficientNetB4 architecture, and then adding a GlobalAveragePooling2D() and Dense layers to denote the 5 image classifications.
-Note our batch size is 16, 10 epochs, and the target size of the images is 299x299x3.
+Note our batch size is 16, we run 10 epochs, and the target size of each image passed into the CNN is 299x299x3.
 Our steps per epoch & validation are separated like our training & testing images (20-80 split) and the CNN takes approximately ~50 minutes to run.

-We also apply callbacks to make sure our model can stop and reduce learning speed when the model does not improve its validation loss.
+We also apply callbacks to make sure our model can stop completely and/or reduce its learning speed when the model does not improve its validation loss.
 We also tell our model in a call to save the model when the model validation loss improves so we have the best model available for future fine tuning.

 After completing 10 epochs, the models finishes with a validation loss of 39.9% and a validation accuracy of 85%.
 I used Tensorboard to provide a visual representation on the accuracy and loss per each epoch.
 Below are line graphs representing the test & validation accuracy and loss at each epoch: